-It is worth noting that other actions in this strategy, such as active transport, will help to reduce environmental impacts at the local level by reducing vehicle trips.
+A hazard across Sydney is air pollution and noise pollution impacts particularly along busy roads.
+In this regard, a number of the actions in this strategy, such as active transport and increased tree planting, will help to reduce environmental impacts at the local level by reducing and ameliorating the impacts of vehicle trips.